Custom Software Development: A Practical Guide

 How Much Does Custom Software Development Cost?

 Two principles keep cost rational.
 First, pay for seniority, not headcount — a small senior team routinely outperforms a large junior one, a pattern long documented in industry research such as the Standish Group's CHAOS studies on project outcomes.
-Second, compare delivery models honestly: our breakdown of in-house vs. outsourced development covers when each makes financial sense.
+Second, compare delivery models honestly: our breakdown of in-house vs. outsourced development covers when each makes financial sense, and if you only need to flex capacity on an existing team, IT staff augmentation is often cheaper than standing up a full build team.
 For a defined build, an experienced external software development team is usually the faster and cheaper route.

 How long does custom software take to build?
 A focused first release of an internal tool typically takes two to four months; larger customer-facing products run six months and up.
 Anything quoted in weeks for a non-trivial system deserves scepticism.